MechanicalSoup/MechanicalSoup/docs/external-resources.rst

 Projects using MechanicalSoup
 -----------------------------

-These projects use MechanicalSoup for web scrapping.
+These projects use MechanicalSoup for web scraping.
 You may want to look at their source code for real-life examples.

 * `Chamilo Tools <https://gitlab.com/chamilotools/chamilotools>`__
+* `gmusicapi <https://github.com/simon-weber/gmusicapi>`__: an unofficial API
+  for Google Play Music
 * *TODO: Add your favorite tool here ...*